 In the radius input field for rectangles, you can specify a different value for each corner by using ; (eg. 40;0;40;0).

-You can specify a percentage in the height or width values of an object if it is contained inside a group or Artboard.
+You can specify a percentage in the height or width values of an object or group of objects if it is contained inside a group or Artboard.
 Sketch will calculate the value and resize the layer. (eg, giving a layer’s width value “10%” when its in a 960 px-wide Artboard will change its width to 96 px).

 For quickly adjusting text field values you can click-and-drag on the label under any text field to quickly increase or decrease its value.
 If you’re not sure about the exact value you want but just want to see its effect on the Canvas, this is great way for quick experimentation.